yandooo/spring-graphql-common/README.md

 Mutation must be declared in the class marked as `@GraphQLSchema` annotation.
 Use `@GraphQLMutation` annotation to mark method as a GraphQL Mutation.
 Input method parameters are input `variables`.
-Method returned result is mutation output object to query.
+Method returned result is a mutation nested nodes.

 ```java